We may receive compensation when you click on links to products from our partners.

 There have never been more opportunities for further learning and career retraining than now.
 Want a tax break?
 Go back to school.
 Two federal income tax credits could help if you return to school to improve your resume in this still-struggling economy.
 The first is the American Opportunity Credit that covers up to $2,500 of undergraduate expenses.
 The second is the Lifetime Learning Credit that covers up to $2,000 for graduate school and other training.

-Not only can you get tax credits for retraining, you have several options that are available in a variety of means, from on-site to online.
-Penn Foster is a nationally known leader in online courses, from high school to bachelor’s degrees, including highly popular and growing careers like pharmacy technician, home remodeling and repair or medical assistant/billing & coding.
+Not only can you get tax credits for retraining, but you also have several options that are available in a variety of means, from on-site to online.
+Penn Foster is a nationally known leader in online courses, from high school to bachelor’s degrees, including highly popular and growing careers like a pharmacy technician, home remodeling and repair, or medical assistant/billing & coding.